jacopofar/geoshiny/README.md

 ## Installation

+The default installation does not require GDAL and cannot generate geoTIFF.
+That functionality is in the `geotiff` extra.

-You need GDAL installed on your computer, the procedure depends on the system and can be tricky.
+If you want to generate geoTIFF images, you need GDAL installed on your computer, the procedure depends on the system and can be tricky.

 Then, requirements.txt dependencies need to be installed, for example with

     python3 -m pip install --no-binary Shapely -r requirements.txt